luobogao/Statistical-Complexity-Insight-Meditation/README.md

 # Statistical Complexity of Insight Meditation

 ## Overview
-This project uses the complexity code published by Starkey et al. applied to EEG recordings provided by the meditation expert Daniel Ingram, author of ["Mastering the Core Teachings of the Buddha"](https://www.mctb.org/) and now with the [EPRC](https://theeprc.org/) working to add spiritual measurements to the DSM.
-The purpose of this new complexity measurement is "constructing an equation that can measure and describe the richness of conscious experience in any physical system, whether human, animal, or machine" [Study link](https://www.vox.com/future-perfect/2023/12/15/24001424/consciousness-complexity-neuroscience-mental-health).
-The authors explain that this new measurement does not succeed in this grand ambition, but it is a bit closer.
-Looking at the results of this measurement when applied to Daniel's meditation data, it does look they are on the right track.
-Complexity increases dramatically in the same way during each of his recorded meditation sessions, while control data doesn't show any similar increase.
-We hope this data helps guide the development of this helpful measurement.
+This project uses the complexity code published by Starkey et al. [(link)](https://www.vox.com/future-perfect/2023/12/15/24001424/consciousness-complexity-neuroscience-mental-health) applied to EEG recordings provided by the meditation expert Daniel Ingram, author of ["Mastering the Core Teachings of the Buddha"](https://www.mctb.org/) and now with the [EPRC](https://theeprc.org/) working to add spiritual measurements to the DSM.

+This new complexity measurement is a proposed improvement over the standard "Lempel Ziv" measurement frequently used in many fields including EEG analysis.
+Lempel-Ziv (LZ) already does a great job distinguishing different states of consciousness, sleep states, and meditation states.
+This "Statistical Complexity" (SC) measurement has similar results, but with improved ability to distinguish some states.

 - [Study link](https://www.biorxiv.org/content/10.1101/2023.12.05.570101v1)